bcgov/von/docs/_how_to/IIW Demo Guide.md

 Now there's a wait.
 To respect the consent you provided in signing up for IIW, a staff member authorized to see the attendee list will manually verify your attendance at IIW based on your email address.
 Once that human step is complete, you will be issued an IIW attendance credential that includes your name&mdash;or not, if you are not registered using that email address.

 If you are issued an IIW attendee verifiable credential, you will get a notification in Streetcred with the credential offer&mdash; just like when you received your verified email credential.

+There you go!
+You have been issued a credential, had it verified and based on that verification, been offered another credential.

 <!---
 ## Connecting to Peers